RekaKR/simple_web_server_golang/README.md

 # Simple Web Server in Golang
-This learning project for building a simple web server implementation in Golang.
+This is a learning project for creating a basic web server implementation in Golang.
 It serves static content and handles basic HTTP requests.
 I used a freeCodeCamp.org video tutorial to learn and create this project.

 ## Endpoints